Sex Discrimination/Misconduct Policy

 Time Limit for Filing a Complaint

-In order to pursue redress through Elizabethtown College’s procedures, an aggrieved student should meet with the Conduct Administrator or the Dean of Students as soon as possible after the alleged act of discrimination, harassment or retaliation to discuss the complaint; in any case, there is no time limit for students to make a report.
+In order to pursue redress through Elizabethtown College’s procedures, an aggrieved student should meet with the Conduct Administrator or the Dean of Students as soon as possible after the alleged act of discrimination, harassment or retaliation to discuss the complaint; while there is no time limit for students to make a report, the student should be aware that delays in reporting may impact the investigation and resolution of the complaint.

 The College will not tolerate intentional false reporting of incidents.
 It is a violation of the Student Code of Conduct to make an intentionally false report of any policy violation, and it may also violate state criminal statutes and civil defamation laws.
 Students who submit falsified complaints are subject to disciplinary action and sanctioning.